zoovu/zoovu-php-extension-core/README.md

 // it has additional configuration parameters.
 See the implementation for details.
 $uploader->startCollecting();

-// collect products from your shop system. $products is an array of your products
+// collect products from your shop system. $products is an array of your products.
-// as an array that contains the required semknox information.
+// Each item of the array can be:
-// Alternatively when you set the `productTransformer` configuration, you can pass
+//      1) an associative array in Semknox compatible format
-// an instance of you shop systems product model to ->addProduct(). foreach($products as $product) {
+//   or 2) an instance of your shop systems product model, IF you have set the `productTransformer` configuration to a valid product transformer foreach($products as $product) {
     // transforms a product and adds it to the initial upload
     // you can optionally pass additional parameters as second argument